Deybacsi/cserver/docs/index.md

 - Stores key-value pairs

     - Key and value are ASCII strings
-    - Key only can contain only numbers and letters
+    - Key can contain just numbers and letters

 - Responds to the following HTTP requests

-    - PUT key value : stores a key in the database with provided value
+    - PUT key value : stores a key in the database with the given value
     - GET key : retrieve a previously stored value for key

 - Is able to serve multiple clients